deadlyvipers/dojo_rules/introduction.md

-I am the Black Mamba
+I am the Black Mamba...
+My favourite code school path is the Katana sword